Systemic Sustainability

 Evidence of Outdoorist Oath workshop

-1.3 Sustainable Schools
+1.4 Achieving Sustainable Schools

-Demonstrate the non-student driven sustainability practices your school has taken school-wide to make your school green.
-If there is student involvement, the actions should be documented under Student-Driven Sustainability Practices in Objective 2.
+Demonstrate the sustainability practices your teachers, staff, and other personnel have implemented school-wide to make your school green.
+Any actions involving students belong under Objective 2.

 Incandescent to LED light bulbs Front and back copying and 4 copies on 1 piece of paper Motion activated lights in classrooms Electronic newsletter Large documents shared virtually to students to avoid printing and copying.
 Teachers using daylight lighting instead of fluorescent lights.

 These are student actions not adult actions.
-Adult sustainable actions can be documented in Objective 1.3.1
+Adult sustainable actions can be documented in Objective 1.4.

 2.1 Water Conservation/Pollution Prevention